 Finally, it is worth noting that segregation itself has negative psychological effects, especially on individuals with pre-existing mental disabilities.
 The cases of Ms. Smith and Ms. Worm demonstrate the harmful effects of segregation.
 For instance, Ms. Smith's self-injurious behaviour was, at least in part, an attempt to get the human contact she was lacking in segregation.
-Has been worked in segregation and she is unable to access the psychological services she requires.
-Has also deteriorated in segregation and she is unable to access the psychological services she requires.
+Ms. Worm's psychological state has also deteriorated in segregation and she is unable to access the psychological services she requires.
+Ms.

-The experiences of these women are consistent with scientific research on the effects of segregation on mental health.149 In "Psychiatric Effects of Solitary Confinement", Dr. Stuart Grassian describes the mental effects of segregation:
+The experiences of these women are consistent with scientific research on the effects of segregation on mental health.
+In "Psychiatric Effects of Solitary Confinement", Dr. Stuart Grassian describes the mental effects of segregation:

 deprived of a sufficient level of environmental and social stimulation, individuals will soon become incapable of maintaining an adequate state of alertness and attention to the environment.
 Indeed, even a few days of solitary confinement will predictably shift the electroencephalogram (EEG) pattern toward an abnormal pattern characteristic of stupor and delirium... after a time, the individual becomes increasingly incapable of processing external stimuli, and often becomes "hyperresponsive" to such stimulation.
 For example, a sudden noise or the flashing of a light jars the individual from his stupor and becomes intensely unpleasant.
 Over time the very absence of stimulation causes whatever stimulation is available to become noxious and irritating.
-Individuals in such a stupor tend to avoid any stimulation, and withdraw progressively into themselves and their own mental fog.150
+Individuals in such a stupor tend to avoid any stimulation, and withdraw progressively into themselves and their own mental fog.